-Even so, reconciliation could not be used to reform Social Security because the so-called Byrd rule limits how reconciliation can be used.
-The rule has a good aspect in that a reconciliation bill cannot increase deficits beyond the budget window, but then the rule also says reconciliation cannot be used to alter the Old-Age, Survivors, and Disability Insurance program.8 Today, with demographic pressures much better understood, and with Social Security payroll taxes increasingly falling short of Social Security benefits, it seems ridiculous to make it more difficult to reform the government's largest program than, say, to reform Medicare.
-We think it extremely important to alter the Byrd rule so that reconciliation can be used to reform Social Security.9
+The so-called Byrd rule imposes other limits.
+A reconciliation bill is not allowed to increase deficits beyond the budget window.
+Unfortunately, the Byrd rule also specifies that reconciliation cannot be used to reform the Old-Age, Survivors, and Disability Insurance program, because Social Security is not technically included in the budget.
+Today, with demographic pressures much better understood, and with Social Security payroll taxes increasingly falling short of Social Security benefits, it seems ridiculous to make it more difficult to reform the government's largest program than it is to reform, say, Medicare.
+We think it extremely important to alter the rules so that reconciliation can be used to reform Social Security.